pomerium/pomerium/docs/docs/k8s/ingress.md

 ### HSTS

-If your domain has [HSTS] enabled and you visit an endpoint while Pomerium is using the self-signed bootstrap certificate or a LetsEncrypt staging certificate (before cert-manager has provisioned a production certificate), the untrusted certificate may be pinned in your browser and needs to be reset.
+If your domain has [HSTS] enabled and you visit an endpoint while Pomerium is using the self-signed bootstrap certificate or a LetsEncrypt staging certificate (before cert-manager has provisioned a production certificate), the untrusted certificate may be pinned in your browser and would need to be reset.
 See [this article](https://www.ssl2buy.com/wiki/how-to-clear-hsts-settings-on-chrome-firefox-and-ie-browsers) for more information.

 ## More Information